Stop Searching. Start Trusting.

 Sec8

-The Terraform MCP Server provides seamless integration with Terraform Registry APIs and HCP Terraform/Terraform Enterprise, enabling AI assistants (LLMs) to generate high-quality Terraform code and automate IaC workflows.
+Provides seamless integration with Terraform Registry APIs and HCP Terraform/Terraform Enterprise APIs, enabling AI assistants/LLMs to generate high-quality Terraform code and automate IaC workflows.

 Setup Requirements

-• ⚠️Requires an AI assistant (LLM) that supports the Model Context Protocol (MCP) to interact with the server.
+• ⚠️Requires an AI assistant/LLM that supports the Model Context Protocol (MCP).

 Verified SafeView Analysis